Firstly, big thanks to everyone who listened to my audio interview in last Friday’s post and gave their support.

-Twitter increased their tweet size but again, photo tweets do best as they are easier to catch a person’s eye and using of strong, relevant hashtags helps!
+Twitter increased their tweet size but again, photo tweets do best as they are easier to catch a person’s eye and using strong, relevant hashtags helps!

 Almost all SM have ways to check your engagement, reach, as well as best times/dates for getting interactions and engagements.
 This information will help tailor your Marketing Plan.

 Social media can be fun, a way to chat to friends and share your thoughts, but it is also a business tool and if used well, can help you increase your reach, get your name, your book out there 🙂